 Students will be mailed a statement at the beginning of each semester and are expected to pay any outstanding balances by the end of each semester.
 An additional statement will be mailed at the end of each semester for any outstanding balances.
 Student account information is also available at any time through WebAdvisor.

 Failure to receive a statement is not an acceptable reason for not meeting a payment deadline or paying your bill in full.
-If someone else is expected to pay a student's bills, the student should advise that person of these instructions.
+If someone else is expected to pay your bill, it is your responsibility to advise that person of these instructions.

 Things to remember